nasawakeupcalls/nasawakeupcalls.github.io/_posts/2004_02_13-MARS_SPIRIT.md

 ----
 ### DATE: February 13, 2004
 ----
-Hit the Road Jack, by Buster Poindexter.
+Hit the Road Jack by Buster Poindexter

 ##### Comment:
 * Another long drive -- yes, this is a reuse of that song.